evsik/Waxom/README.md

 # Waxom

-Landing page was created using Vue, Vuex, Vue-cli, JS, HTML/CSS
+Landing page was created using Vue, Vuex, Vue-cli, JS, HTML/CSS ( in development )